 Tracking the Online Gambling Bill

 Gambling Insider reports that the Pennsylvania Senate has approved an online gambling bill 43-7.
 The bill will now pass to the House, where it will be factored into the budget before a vote.
-The proposed legislation has garnered support on both sides of the aisle, giving the possibility of legal online gambling an even higher chance of becoming a reality.
+The proposed legislation has garnered support on both sides of the aisle, giving the possibility of legal e-gambling an even higher chance of becoming a reality.
 However, like with any proposed law, there are a few caveats.The proposed legislation has undergone a number of amendments during its trip through the Senate and House.

-While the Pennsylvania House Gaming Oversight Committee approved the bill last month for a vote on the House floor, it is possible that online gambling could be legalized via the House budget bill.
+While the Pennsylvania House Gaming Oversight Committee approved the bill last month for a vote on the House floor, it is possible that internet gambling could be legalized via the House budget bill.
 Under these terms, slot machines at off-track betting establishments and airports could become legal.
 This could pave the way for internet gambling to become a reality in the state.
 But, if approved, merchants wishing to open online gambling businesses in Pennsylvania will face a number of obstacles, the biggest of which being the $8 million in licensing fees set to become customary.
 So, while the odds of it becoming legal in Pennsylvania are good, it may be easier said than done for merchants to get started.

 What This Means for the Industry